dbricare/genediseaselink-bootstrap/README.md

-# Information on web files for the Genetic Links to Health project
+## Information on web files for the Genetic Links to Health project
-___

 This repository is for the website at [http://www.genediseaselink.com](http://www.genediseaselink.com).

 The website is a heroku app that uses Python 3 and the [flask framework](http://flask.pocoo.org/).
-Flask uses a Python WSGI library to ensure the app and webserver communicate smoothly and jinja to create webpage templates.
+Flask uses a Python WSGI library (Werkzeug) to ensure the app and webserver communicate smoothly and jinja to create webpage templates.
 Deployment on Heroku uses a git-based interface for convenience.

 Important files: